himefei/Plogger/README.md

 ## 🙏 Acknowledgements

-- **🤖 [ChatGPT](https://openai.com/chatgpt):** For providing invaluable assistance in developing the script.
+- **🤖 [ChatGPT](https://openai.com/chatgpt):** For helping create a dependency-free PowerShell solution
+- **💻 Microsoft PowerShell Team:** For creating such a powerful scripting language

 ---

+## 💡 Why Pure PowerShell?

+- **🔒 Security:** No need to download and trust external packages
+- **🚀 Performance:** Lightweight and efficient execution
+- **⚡ Simplicity:** Works out of the box on any Windows system
+- **🛠 Maintainability:** No dependency updates or compatibility issues to manage

+---

 *Thank you for checking out PC Performance Logger!
-I hope it helps you monitor and optimize your PC's performance effectively.
-This project is a testament to what anyone can achieve with curiosity and the right tools.* 🎉💪
+This project proves that you can create powerful tools using just PowerShell's built-in capabilities.
+No external dependencies, no complicated setup - just pure PowerShell magic! 🎉💪*
 ```